 Many times a sexual assault or sexual abuse allegation requires a bail hearing in district court or superior court to determine whether a person remains in jail or is allowed bail.

 Each and every one of these charges come with its own specific elements and possible defenses, so it is extremely important to hire a skilled and aggressive Rhode Island defense lawyer who knows the law and has the ability to craft the proper defense of your assault case.

 Hiring the most experienced and knowledgeable Rhode Island criminal defense attorney gives you the best chance at defending your felony assault and battery charge.

 All Rhode Island criminal defense attorneys are NOT the same, not even close, and it is the experience of your defense lawyer which can make the biggest difference in the outcome of your assault charge.

 These are the potential penalties for a Felony Rhode Island assault and battery conviction:

 There are 3 defenses to Rhode Island Assault charges.
 A skilled and experienced criminal lawyer will investigate the total circumstances of your assault case to see if any of these defenses apply to you:

-If a misdemeanor assault and battery, or felony assault and battery, or felony sexual assault occurs between people who have a relationship, the charge falls under Rhode Island’s Domestic Assault laws and subject a person to additional penalties if convicted of a domestic assault offense.
+If a misdemeanor assault and battery, felony assault and battery, or felony sexual assault occur between people who have a relationship, the charge falls under Rhode Island’s Domestic Assault laws and subjects a person to additional penalties if convicted of a domestic assault offense.
 Check out Domestic Violence to learn more about Rhode Island Domestic Violence charges.